Roman Curia: Apostolic Penitentiary

-The current Major Penitentiary is Mauro Cardinal Piacenza.
+The current Major Penitentiary is Angelo de Donatis.

 Supreme Tribunal of the Apostolic Signatura

-The Supreme Tribunal of the Apostolic Signatura is the highest judicial authority in the Roman Catholic Church besides the Pope himself, who is the supreme ecclesiastical judge.
+The Supreme Tribunal of the Apostolic Signatura is the highest judicial authority in the Catholic Church besides the Pope himself, who is the supreme ecclesiastical judge.
 In addition, it is an administrative office for matters pertaining to the judicial activity of the whole church.

 Appeals in standard judicial processes, if appealed to the Apostolic See, normally are not handled by the Signatura.
 Those go to the Roman Rota, which is the ordinary appellate tribunal of the Apostolic See.
 The Supreme Tribunal handles some of the more specialized kinds of cases, including the following: